 The way that we integrate sensory inputs to perceive self-motion changes over the course of typical development from birth to older adulthood.
-For example, as we get older, we often experience declines in our sensory systems (e.g. poorer visual acuity, muscle weakness, hearing loss).
+For example, as we get older, we often experience declines in our sensory systems (such as poorer visual acuity, muscle weakness, hearing loss).
 These declines mean that it may be even more important to integrate information than when all of our sensory inputs are strong.
 In other words, strong signals may be reliably used to make judgements on their own and may therefore benefit less from integrating other sensory signals.
 However, when signals are weak, they could benefit much more from having corresponding and confirmatory evidence from multiple other signals.
 This is a basic principle of multisensory integration referred to as the Principle of Inverse Effectiveness.
 When people experience age-related declines in their sensory systems, and/or differences in how they are able to integrate sensory inputs, there may be serious consequences to mobility including falls and vehicle collisions.

 There are other clinical disorders that have significant consequences to self-motion perception and mobility.
 For instance, Parkinson’s Disease is a disorder of the brain that causes individuals to have difficulties controlling their own movements, such as during walking.
-It is thought that some of these difficulties are due to problems coordinating sensory inputs to support safe mobility.
+It is thought that some of these difficulties are due to problems coordinating sensory inputs to support safe mobility [4].